If you sit at a desk all day and lead a sedentary lifestyle, you may have a posterior pelvic tilt.

 The best way to correct a posterior pelvic tilt is to balance the muscles affecting the abnormal positioning of the pelvic.
 Muscles that are chronically tight need to regain their flexibility through stretching.
 While the muscles that are weak need to be strengthened.

-The main areas that need stretching: Stomach/Abs And Hamstrings.
+The main areas that may need stretching: Abs And Hamstrings.

-The main areas that need strengthening: Lower and middle back and hip flexor/quads.
+The main areas that may need strengthening: Glutes, Deep core muscles and Hip flexors/Quads.

 1. Seated Hamstring Stretch